marikann/go-cookbook/testing/race-detection.md

 ## Fixing Race Conditions

-Race conditions can often be fixed by synchronizing access to shared data using mutexes:
+Race conditions can often be fixed by synchronizing access to shared data using mutexes or other concurrent structures and primitives:

 ```go
 package main